 Another big change in this Assassin’s Creed game and one which makes this game a full-on RPG compared to its predecessors, is the addition of dialogue choices.
 For the first time in an Assassin’s Creed game you can decide the outcome of certain quests via dialogue, and choose whether to start a fight, lie or engage in romance with someone during conversation.

-During a quest on the game’s starting island of Kephallonia for instance, I had to decide whether to let an overzealous warrior priest whose men had burned a village and rounded up its inhabitants for execution kill the last few survivors or not.
+For instance, during a quest on the game’s starting island of Kephallonia I had to decide whether to let an overzealous warrior priest whose men had burned a village and rounded up its inhabitants for execution kill the last few survivors or not.

 You see, the man was convinced these people were afflicted with a deadly disease which might spread on the island unless they were executed.
 I chose to kill the priest and his men, only to discover later on that the people he wanted put to the sword were indeed afflicted with a deadly disease which had spread on Kephallonia.